-Turkey is home to nearly 3 million refugees and the most child refugees anywhere in the world (nearly 1.2 million), a majority of which are Syrian.
-Of these 1.5 million, 900.000 are estimated to be school-age and many have either never enrolled in school or have missed four or more years.
-The population living in urban settings (outside of camps) is estimated to be 80-90%.
-Of the 37% of school-age Syrian children who are enrolled in formal education programs, most of them (85%) are children living in 22 camps in Turkey.
+in 22 camps.
 As such, a majority of the children live outside of camps and are not in any form of school.
-Formal education programs come in two main forms: public schools (currently overall 24% enrollment) and Temporary Education Centers (TEC- providing Arabic education according to the Syrian curricula by Syrian teachers).
+Formal education programs come in two main forms: public schools (overall 24% enrollment) and Temporary Education Centers (TEC - providing Arabic education according to the Syrian curricula by Syrian teachers).
 Hundreds of TECs were initially opened by the Ministry of Education (MoNE) but quickly proved to be difficult to manage in terms of capacity; now most are shut down and no new TECs are opening.
-The MoNE is now working on a more integrative approach, yet progress is slow and the task is daunting: schools are not ready and able to accept and serve this population (curriculum, dealing with missed years, teachers with language and skills to serve traumatized children etc.).
-As such, many school-age children still have no educational access.
-Syrian students that do make it into the public school system face challenges due to these problems and completion rates of education at all levels are very low.
+The MoNE is now working on a more integrative approach, yet progress is slow and the task is daunting: Schools are not ready and able to accept and serve this population (curriculum, dealing with missed years, teachers with language and skills to serve traumatized children etc.).
+As such, many youth still have no educational access and those that do make it into the public school system face challenges.
+Completion rates of education at all levels are very low.
 This topic is at the top of the international donor agenda as improving access to education is critical to protect children from becoming what is increasingly known as the ‘lost’ generation.
 It is crucial for social cohesion, self-esteem and resilience.
 In addition, schooling reduces the rate of families’ resorting to negative coping mechanisms such as early marriages and child labor.
-As such, NGO’s response to this problem is essential in complementing MoNE’s goal of public school enrollment and attendance, as they work to deliver programs to prepare and transition children to formal education.
+NGO’s response to this problem is essential in complementing MoNE’s goal of public school enrollment and attendance, as they work to deliver programs to prepare and transition children to formal education.
+Istanbul hosts 557,000 registered Syrian refugees.
+Adding those registered in other provinces but living in Istanbul, and the unregistered/undocumented, the number of Syrians in the city exceeds 700,000.
+Umraniye is the second largest district with a Syrian refugee population in Istanbul (nearly 15,000 registered as of January 2017).
+The local Directorate of National Education estimates there are 4,602 school-aged Syrian children (ages

-EMpower’s 1st grant to YUVA will support the delivery of a program for 400 Syrian children and local vulnerable children (10-14 age group) to improve access to education, and promote wellbeing and livelihoods.
+EMpower’s 2nd grant to YUVA will support the delivery of a program for 530 Syrian children and local (Turkish) vulnerable children (10-14 age) to improve access to education, and promote well-being and livelihoods.
+As a result, children and youth will benefit from basic education courses (Turkish, Math and Science), Computer Classes, and Psychosocial Support Workshops on developing core life skills, social skills and healthy living practices.

 Primary Location: Istanbul